 Providing free access to menstrual products ensures that menstruators are fully supported to go about their daily lives.
 It promotes gender equality, as those who menstruate do not have to miss activities on account of their periods, and it reduces the stigma around menstruation.
 When people enter a public washroom, they do not pay for toilet paper.
 Likewise, menstrual products should be subsidized not just because they are expensive, but because they are essential.

 Subsidizing menstrual products is going to cost money, so the question is, how much?
-By these rough estimates, there are approximately 8.3 million women in Canada (statistics for trans and nonbinary people were not taken into account, and this model assumes that all women menstruate, which is not the case).
+Using statistics and projections provided by the 2016 census and Ontario’s 2021 quarterly demographic report, there are approximately 8.3 million women in Ontario (statistics for trans and nonbinary people were not taken into account, and this model assumes that all women menstruate).
 If each menstruator spends $150 a year on menstrual products ($6,000 divided by the average 40 years of menstruation), we would need around $1.2 billion yearly to provide for all these women.

 Compared to Scotland, this may seem like a lot, but keep in mind that Scotland only has about 2.8 million women, only a quarter of Canada’s female population.
 This number also assumes that the government is paying enough to subsidize menstrual products for a mensturator’s entire cycle, when in reality, some people will have access to their own menstrual products.
 The government may also be able to buy in bulk, which will reduce the cost.
 And for context, $1.2 billion is only 0.41% of Canada’s entire budget from 2019–20.